idvorkin/techdiary/notes/ios-nomad.md

 ### Remote Development - Blink

-This is the easy way, but you're going to need a good low network latency.
+This is the easy way, but you're going to need a good low latency network.

 First you need a remote box, I use lightsail.
 For 10\$ a month I've never run out of CPU or disk.
 Next you need to be able to connect to the box using SSH, and that requires an ssh client.
 I use [blink](https://blink.sh/) and couldn't be happier.
 Great product, great support.